luke-gru/covet/README.md

 Now, by default the `covet` command will print out which test files should be run based off the changes in your git repo since the last commit.

-If, say, the last time you collected coverage information for your suite
+For example:

+    $ covet

 Caveats/Bugs
 ------------

-1) It's slow - Collecting the coverage information and logging it currently takes too long for certain test suites.
-For instance, I tested `covet` on `activesupport`'s test suite, and it still takes longer than I think is necessary.
-The problem is that the logs are not compressed enough, and contain lots of redundant information, but it's hard to figure out exactly how to mitigate this without forcing users to run their test suites in the same order each time, which is not ideal.
-Ideas are more than welcome!

-2) It's not tested thoroughly enough.
+1) It's not tested thoroughly enough.

-3) Don't rely on this yet, it's still early days.
+2) Don't rely on this yet, it's still early days.
 Please contribute code, docs, or ideas, though!